tarasovan/SLICE-public/README.md

 **SLICE-gui:**

-This repository contains SLICE-GUI with release to install.
+This repository contains SLICE-GUI with releases to install.
 There is a README for more details.